Culture of England: Art and design

 England has Europe's earliest and northernmost ice-age cave art.
-Prehistoric art in England largely corresponds with art made elsewhere in contemporary Britain, but early medieval Anglo-Saxon art saw the development of a distinctly English style, and English art continued thereafter to have a distinct character.
+Early medieval Anglo-Saxon art saw the development of a distinctly English style, and English art continued thereafter to have a distinct character.
 English art made after the formation in 1707 of the Kingdom of Great Britain may be regarded in most respects simultaneously as art of the United Kingdom.
 The two periods of outstanding achievement were the 7th and 8th centuries, with the metalwork and jewellery from Sutton Hoo and a series of magnificent illuminated manuscripts, and the final period after about 950, when there was a revival of English culture after the end of the Viking invasions.

-As in most of Europe at the time, metalwork was the most highly regarded form of art by the Anglo-Saxons, but hardly any survives – there was enormous plundering of Anglo-Saxon churches, monasteries and the possessions of the dispossessed nobility by the new Norman rulers in their first decades, as well as the Norsemen before them, and the English Reformation after them, and most survivals were once on the continent.
+As in most of Europe at the time, metalwork was the most highly regarded form of art by the Anglo-Saxons.
 Anglo-Saxon taste favoured brightness and colour.
 Opus Anglicanum ("English work") was recognised as the finest embroidery in Europe.
 Perhaps the best known piece of Anglo-Saxon art is the Bayeux Tapestry which was commissioned by a Norman patron from English artists working in the traditional Anglo-Saxon style.
 Anglo-Saxon artists also worked in fresco, stone, ivory and whalebone (notably the Franks Casket), metalwork (for example the Fuller brooch), glass and enamel.
 Medieval English painting, mainly religious, had a strong national tradition and was influential in Europe.

-The English Reformation, which was antipathetic to art, not only brought this tradition to an abrupt stop but resulted in the destruction of almost all wall-paintings.
-Only illuminated manuscripts now survive in large numbers.

 There is in the art of the English Renaissance a strong interest in portraiture, and the portrait miniature was more popular in England than anywhere else.
 English Renaissance sculpture was mainly architectural and for monumental tombs.
-Interest in English landscape painting had begun to develop by the time of the 1707 Act of Union.
 English art was dominated by imported artists throughout much of the Renaissance, but in the 18th century a native tradition became much admired.
-It is considered to be typified by landscape painting, such as the work of J.M.W.
-Turner and John Constable.
-Portraitists like Thomas Gainsborough and Joshua Reynolds are also significant.
+It is considered to be typified by landscape painting, such as the work of J. M. W. Turner and John Constable.
+Portraitists like Thomas Gainsborough and Joshua Reynolds were also significant.